kstad21/cogs199/README.md

 #### height: 25
 - Scaled so that height matches the 1980 tMRCA estimate using SD. (???)

-## Mutation Rates: how are mutation rates sampled along each branch of the viral time phylogeny?
+## Mutation Rates:
+### How are mutation rates sampled along each branch of the viral time phylogeny?
 #### Model: `Truncated Normal`
 --mutation_rate_loc 1.62633921e-04
 --mutation_rate_scale 6.80822878e-05